EHRI/docs/docs/project/cf7-tutorial/index.rst

 Contact Form 7 Tutorial
 =======================

-This is a tutorial for using Contact Form 7 to create an event registration form in Wordpress, with some of the functionality previously available in Drupal.
+This is a tutorial for using `Contact Form 7 <https://contactform7.com/docs/>`_ to create an event registration form in Wordpress, with some of the functionality previously available in Drupal.
 While there are many fancier and more advanced form plugins available for Wordpress, Contact Form 7 (CF7) has the following advantages:

 * It is free, and does not nag you to upgrade to a paid version.
-* It is lightweight and does not slow down the site.
+* It is lightweight, and does not slow down the site to any significant degree.
-* It is Open Source, so the code can be audited for security issues, and is relatively popular so any security issues are likely to be found and fixed quickly.
+* It is `Open Source <https://github.com/rocklobster-in/contact-form-7>`_,
+  so the code can be audited for security issues, and is relatively popular so any security issues are likely to be found and fixed quickly.
 * It is quite stable and unlikely to change significantly in the near future, or break the site with a new update.